-- (a) Under paragraph 1 of Article I of the Convention, all convention waters shall be closed to halibut fishing except as provided in Section 2 of these regulations. - (b) All convention waters, if not already closed under other provisions of these regulations, shall be closed to halibut fishing at 1800 hours of the 15th day of November and shall remain closed until reopened as provided in Section 2 of these regulations, and the retention and landing of any halibut caught during this closed period shall be prohibited. - (c) Nothing contained in these regulations shall prohibit the fishing for species of fish other than halibut during the closed halibut seasons, provided that it shall be unlawful for a vessel to have halibut aboard, or for any person to have halibut in his possession while so engaged except as provided for in Section 7 of these regulations.
-Nor shall anything in these regulations prohibit the International Pacific Halibut Commission.
+(a) Under paragraph 1 of Article I of the Convention, all convention waters shall be closed to halibut fishing except as provided in Section 2 of these regulations.

+(b) All convention waters, if not already closed under other provisions of these regulations, shall be closed to halibut fishing at 1800 hours of the 15th day of November and shall remain closed until reopened as provided in Section 2 of these regulations, and the retention and landing of any halibut caught during this closed period shall be prohibited.

-hereafter in these regulations referred to as "the Commission," from conducting or authorizing, fishing operations for investigation purposes as provided for in paragraph 3 of Article I of the Convention.
+(c) Nothing contained in these regulations shall prohibit the fishing for species of fish other than halibut during the closed halibut seasons, provided that it shall be unlawful for a vessel to have halibut aboard, or for any person to have halibut in his possession while so engaged except as provided for in Section 7 of these regulations.
+Nor shall anything in these regulations prohibit the International Pacific Halibut Commission, hereafter in these regulations referred to as "the Commission," from conducting or authorizing, fishing operations for investigation purposes as provided for in paragraph 3 of Article I of the Convention.

 Section 4.
-Catch Limits in Areas 2, 3A and 3B South
+Catch Limits in Areas 2, 3A, 3B South and 3B North Triangle

-- (a) The quantities of halibut to be taken during the halibut fishing seasons in areas with catch limits shall be limited to 23,000,000 pounds in Area 2, to 34,000,000 pounds in Area 3A and to 4,000,000 pounds in Area 3B South, each of the above quantities to consist of salable halibut and the weights in each limit to be computed as with heads off and entrails removed. - (b) The Commission shall as early in the said year as is practicable determine and announce the date on which it deems each limit of catch defined in paragraph (a) of this section will be attained, and the limit of each such catch shall then be that which shall be taken prior to said date, and fishing for halibut in the area to which each limit applies shall at that date be prohibited until each area is reopened to halibut fishing as provided in Section 2 of these regulations, and provided that if it shall at any time become evident to the Commission that the limit will not be reached by such date, it may substitute another date. - (c) Catch limits shall apply only to the halibut fishing seasons in Area 2.
-Area 3A and Area 3B South.
+(a) The quantities of halibut to be taken during the halibut fishing seasons in areas with catch limits shall be limited to 25,000,000 pounds in

+Area 2, to 34,000,000 pounds in Area 3A, to 4,000,000 pounds in Area 3B South and to 6,393,340 pounds in Area 3B North Triangle, each of the above quantutes to consist of salable halibut and the weights in each limit to be computed as with heads off and entrails removed.

+(b) The Commission shall as early in the said year as is practicable determine and announce the date on which it deems each limit of catch defined in paragraph (a) of this section will be attained, and the limit of each such catch shall then be that which shall be taken prior to said date, and fishing for halibut in the area to which each limit applies shall at that date be prohibited until each area is reopened to halibut fishing as provided in Section 2 of these regulations, and provided that if it shall at any time become evident to the Commission that the limit will not be reached by such date, it may substitute another date.

+(c) Catch limits shall apply only to the halibut fishing seasons in Area 2, Area 3A, Area 3B South, and Area 3B North Triangle.